kitttn/temptest/Quick-Start-Guide.md

 ###Step 6.
 Rebuild Jetson kernel

-Rebuild the Jetson kernel and Greybus modules, and update the Jetson board with "newboot.img, by following the steps on [this page](https://github.com/projectara/Android-wiki/wiki/Kernel-Only-Build-Instructions-for-Jetson-reference-platform).
+Rebuild the Jetson kernel and Greybus modules, and update the Jetson with newboot.img, by following the steps on [this page](https://github.com/projectara/Android-wiki/wiki/Kernel-Only-Build-Instructions-for-Jetson-reference-platform).

 --------------------------------------------------------------